wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Instructions
 ##### Pre-Install
 * *FORK* the project to your own repository and clone it to your machine using Github Desktop to make changes.
-* [Driver for BRCM943602CS](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602CS.1): Also, here is if you try to use an [BCM943602CS Adapter](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD) to install the native card used on Macbook Pro.
+* [Windows Driver for BRCM943602CS](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602CS.1): If you try to use an [BCM943602CS Adapter](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD) to install the native card used on Macbook Pro.
-* [Driver for BRCM943602BAED](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602BAED.1): For windows drivers, here it is to get DW1830 working.
+* [Windows Driver for BRCM943602BAED](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602BAED.1): To get DW1830 working in Windows.
-* [Driver for Asus USB-AC53](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/Softwares/ASUS_USB-AC53-Nano/Realtek-A1600_Comfast%20810-ASUS_AC53.zip): If you are using a ASUS usb wifi adapter, also make sure to download this.
+* [Windows Driver for Asus USB-AC53](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/Softwares/ASUS_USB-AC53-Nano/Realtek-A1600_Comfast%20810-ASUS_AC53.zip): If you are using a ASUS usb wifi adapter, also make sure to download this.
 * These cards are not natively supported by Microsoft so download it before you swap out your wireless card.
-* Note: BCM94360CS2 and BCM943602CS are two DIFFERENT cards.
+* Note: BCM94360CS2 and BCM943602CS are two **DIFFERENT** cards.
 Please be careful which you buy as others have [problem with purchasing a wrong card](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/15#issuecomment-477450037) causing freezing and lead to ultimate not responding.

 ##### Clover Bootloader
 * [Configuration Release](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases): If you want to download the EFI Clover Bootloader .